Its-SaAdi/my-demo-repo/README.md

 # my-demo-repo
-It is a demo repository for practicing GitHub
+It is a demo repository for practicing GitHub.
+Author ~ Saad Jawed.